sshalem/Spring-Boot/4. Exception Handling/README.md

 ### Sending Post Request via Postman gives back following result:

-we see thedifference in the response between (C) and (D) .
-With D we have more details about the error message.
+we see the difference in the response between (C) and (D) .
+With D we have more details about the error message.</br>
+We still using try/catch clause in the controller. </br>
+In next project (E) we will see how to centrolize all exceptions in one class.

 ![D_ExceptionMessage](https://user-images.githubusercontent.com/36256986/150681227-846db85b-4429-43d4-87e5-c1a79b567ff2.PNG)